World's 12 best places for heli-skiing

 Why: The authentic Alaska experience, and the setting for so many extreme ski movies.
 Big mountains, big lines, steep and deep.

 The Chugach Mountains surrounding Valdez receive an annual average of nearly 700 inches (17.7 meters) of snow.
-Being near the coast means the snow is moist and therefore more stable on steep slopes.
+Being near the coast means the snow is moist and therefore provides more stability for skiers on steep slopes.

-Valdez Heli-Ski Guides specialize in big mountains and small groups, with four guests per ship accessing Alaska's famed spines, couloirs and iconic terrain.
+Valdez Heli-Ski Guides specialize in big mountains and small groups, with four guests per ship accessing Alaska's famed spines and iconic terrain.
 Its benchmark Eurocopter A-Star B2 helicopter delivers passengers atop leg-jellying runs averaging 3,000 to 5,000 vertical feet (914 to 1,524 meters).

 Afterward, the Tsaina Lodge offers gourmet dining with views over Washington Glacier.
-Three-day packages start at $4,744, seven days start at $11,076.
+Three-day packages start at $4,744; seven days at $11,076.

 Who: Big-name extreme skier Dean Cummings' H20 Guides are also based in Valdez, while Chugach Powder Guides operate out of Girdwood in the western Chugach.